 Don’t rush.
 Sometimes you are always chasing the perfect house or something designer.
 We are always rushing to fit into society.
 My advice is to take a step back.
 Don’t try and fit into society.
 Don’t rush.
 Live in the moment, and work out what you need.
 Save.
 As an athlete, there isn’t much money in swimming.

-Over the years I have always felt the pressure to buy my first house, buy that car or do different things.
+Over the years, I have felt pressured to buy my first house, buy that car or do different things.
 I am good friends with Adam Peaty, who has all the latest cars, but they don’t really do anything for me.
 I like other things, which is ok.

 What is your favourite part of London?

 Stratford.
 I moved to London under a special performance programme.
-Tom was diving and I was swimming.
+Tom was diving, and I was swimming.
 He really helped me come out and to learn to love myself.
-Just being in the swimming pool in Olympic Park just has a sense of magic to it.
+Just being in the swimming pool in Olympic Park has a sense of magic to it.